Vítor Valente

-Vítor Sérgio dos Santos Valente (born 13 March 1965), is a Portuguese retired footballer who played as a goalkeeper.
+Vítor Sérgio dos Santos Valente (born 13 March 1965) is a Portuguese former professional footballer who played as a goalkeeper.

 Club career

 After beginning in the lower leagues, Lisbon-born Valente made his Primeira Liga debut in 1986–87 while at the service of C.S.
 Marítimo, appearing in 14 league games for a final 13th position.
 He spent three of the following four seasons also in the top division, in representation of Académica de Coimbra and C.F.
 União.

-In 1991, about one year after the club lost Zé Beto in a car accident, FC Porto bought Valente to act as backup to future club legend Vítor Baía, and he ended up playing only two matches in his two year-spell at the Estádio das Antas, totalling 13 minutes in two substitute appearances.
+In 1991, about one year after the club lost Zé Beto in a car accident, FC Porto signed Valente to act as backup to future club legend Vítor Baía, and he ended up playing only two matches in his two year-spell at the Estádio das Antas, totalling 13 minutes in two substitute appearances.
 He met the same fate at his next team, Boavista FC.

 After three seasons with C.F.
-Os Belenenses (top level, starting in his second year), the 32-year-old Valente signed for F.C.
+Os Belenenses (top flight, starting in his second year), the 32-year-old Valente joined F.C.
 Alverca of the same tier, being understudy to Paulo Santos.
-He then returned to former side Académica, who now competed in the Segunda Liga.
+He then returned to his former side Académica, who now competed in the Segunda Liga.

-Valente retired from football at the age of 39, after one year apiece with amateurs Imortal D.C. and F.C.
+Valente retired from football aged 39, following one-year spells at amateurs Imortal D.C. and F.C.
 Pampilhosa.
 Subsequently, he worked as a goalkeeper coach at U.D.
-Leiria and the Burkina Faso, Gabon national teams and CS Sfaxien, always under compatriot Paulo Duarte.
+Leiria, the Burkina Faso and Gabon national teams and CS Sfaxien, always under compatriot Paulo Duarte.